VP Eng | ILM Executive Coach | Neurodivergent | Chief Racoon Officer

 -

-Why Getting Another Qualification Won't Fix a Broken Workplace
+One More Qualification Won't Fix a Broken System

 It's not you.
 It was never you.
 LinkedIn's 2026 State of Women in Leadership report reveals the uncomfortable truth about why women aren't progressing — and it has nothing to do with qualifications.